OpenDataScotland/dundee_osm_health/site/_reports/pubs.md

 ---
-title: "Supermarkets"
+title: "Pubs"
-description: "A list of supermarkets in Dundee"
+description: "A list of pubs in Dundee"
 query: |
   [out:json][timeout:25];